Table of contents

 Start selling with Square Reader for contactless and chip.

-Accept chip cards and contactless payments for one low rate per dip, tap, or swipe.
+Accept chip cards and contactless payments for one low rate per tap or insert.

 How does NFC work?

 NFC (near field communication) is what enables two devices to communicate wirelessly when they’re close together.
 NFC is actually a subset of something called RFID (radio-frequency identification), a technology that allows us to identify things through radio waves.
 RFID is nothing new—it’s been used for decades for things like scanning items in supermarkets and luggage on baggage claims, and tagging cattle.

 NFC, which was introduced in the early 2000s, uses a specific RFID frequency (13.56MHz, to be exact) for close-range communications.
 To date, one of the more common uses for NFC is identification cards to gain access to places like office buildings and private garages.
 But increasingly, NFC is being used to power something called “contactless” payments.

 If you’ve stood in line at Boots, Starbucks or Superdrug recently, you’ve probably already seen a contactless payment in action.
 A contactless payment is a transaction that requires no physical contact between a device (aka a smartphone) and a payments terminal.
 Meaning, people can just hold up their mobile devices to pay.

 In an NFC payment, you hold your device to a reader to pay.

 NFC is the technology that’s at play here—it’s the way the mobile device and the NFC-enabled point-of-sale system talk back and forth to each other to process a payment.
 The devices do have to be close, though (that’s where the “near” part of near field communication comes in).
 For a contactless payment to go off seamlessly, you usually have to hold your phone two inches or less from the reader.